Honours: Premier League (2020), Champions League (2019), UEFA Super Cup (2019), FIFA Club World Cup (2019)

-Trent Alexander-Arnold emerged from Liverpool’s Academy to become a Champions League winner before his 21st birthday.
+Trent Alexander-Arnold emerged from Liverpool’s Academy to become a Premier League, Champions League, FIFA Club World Cup and UEFA Super Cup winner before his 22nd birthday.

-A dynamic, skilful player, Trent captained Liverpool’s U16 and U18 teams on his journey to the top level under Jürgen Klopp, which was kick-started by a switch in position from midfield to the right side of defence during his time at the Academy.
+A dynamic, skilful player, Trent captained Liverpool’s U16 and U18 teams on his journey to the top level under Klopp, which was kick-started by a switch in position from midfield to the right side of defence during the latter stages of his time at the Academy.